 When teenagers go job hunting, they often have just one thing in mind: money -- money for dates, college, or even their family's rent and groceries.
 They aren't worried about long-term job security or climbing the career ladder.
 And for the most part, they don't even think about job safety.
 They're young and invincible, and nobody would give them an unsafe job... right?

 Wrong.
 Job safety may be not be on teenagers' minds, but work-related injuries are among the biggest threats to their health.
-According to the National Institute for Occupational Safety and Health (NIOSH), more than 200,000 kids between the ages of 14 and 17 are hurt on the job every year in the United States, and more than 75,000 need emergency hospital treatment.
-Each year, roughly 70 kids under 18 die at work.
+According to the National Institute for Occupational Safety and Health (NIOSH), more than 70,000 teens a year are injured so badly on the job that they end up in the emergency room.
+And each year, between 34 and 70 teen workers die from work injuries.

 And physical injuries aren't the only danger.
 According to a report in the Journal of the American Medical Association, high school students who work at least 20 hours each week during the school year are at particularly high risk for emotional distress and substance abuse.